c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ## Update

-I've updated all the weather scenes so if there is an error it'll just display ERR instead of freezing the clock.

 Now logs the closest flights to your location and farthest destinations!

 1. **Top N closest flights** to your location (`MAX_CLOSEST`)